Professor Lloyd Hollenberg

 Lifting the lid on quantum computing

-University of Melbourne software for learning quantum computer programming means students can see inside a quantum computer and start using the 'weird' physics.
+Newly developed software for learning quantum computer programming allows students to see inside the ‘black box’ and start using the ‘weird’ physics to solve problems

 So, you want to work in Quantum computing?

-As the University of Melbourne joins the IBM Quantum Network, researchers, businesses and universities are already getting themselves quantum ready.
+Like the evolution of classic computers in the 1940s, quantum computers are on the cusp of mainstream, and researchers, businesses and universities are already getting themselves quantum ready

 Grasping the ‘spooky’ in Quantum physics